zavocc/shpkg/docs/repo.md

 when adding repos, `*.git, *.zip, *.tar` extension should be specified at the end to know what method is going to be used when fetching

 #### Known bugs in the repolist file
-* Newlines are being treated as URL, an implementation fix is welcome
+* Newlines are being treated as URL, an implementation fix is welcome (fixed in 1.3.1)
-* Comments are also being treated as URL, an implementation fix is welcome
+* Comments are also being treated as URL, an implementation fix is welcome (fixed in 1.3.1)

 ### Buildscript fetching
 When fetching buildscripts through git or tarball, buildscripts is being placed in `~/.shpkg/`